ccnmtl/compiled3/content/articles/qnap-monitoring-environment.md

-At the CTL, we use Graphite and Grafana to monitor all of our server infrastructure, but our last physical server, a QNAP file server, does not have a straightforward way to send it’s metrics to a graphite monitoring environment.
+At the CTL, we use Graphite and Grafana to monitor all of our server infrastructure, but our last physical server, a QNAP file server, does not have a straightforward way to send its metrics to a graphite monitoring environment.
 Even worse, it runs a customized version of Linux which we were hesitant to modify.
 Luckily it does support the Simple Network Management Protocol (SNMP), which can do just that.